 In general, if you need a photographer to arrive at the photoshoot location before 7.30am or end the shoot after 10.30pm, do be prepared to be charged an additional cost.
 Different photographers may have different timing and thus you should double-check with the photographer.

 Well, some photographers do state that they don't charge extra, but they've likely factored it into their packages; or otherwise, their services can never be sustained in the long run.

 Extra Charge for Public Holidays

 It takes time to set up professional lighting and travelling within different parts of the location will take up time as well.
-Therefore, if you have booked two hours of photoshoot, don't expect you will get exactly two hours of photoshoot.
+Therefore, if you have booked two hours of a photoshoot, don't expect you will get exactly two hours of a photoshoot.
 This is the reason why high-end photography requires much longer time and effort than a casual photoshoot.

 If you're not a professional model, you'll likely require more time to get good photographs for a portrait shoot.
 You need time to warm up in front of the camera and with the photographer, and you also need lots of guidance for every pose.